pmannle/phantom-manager/README.md

 2. A customized [rndr.me js](https://github.com/jed/rndr.me) file that will fit your configuration.
 There is an example rndrme.js [here](lib/utils/rndrme.js).

    The host configuration is where phantom-js requests the page from, so be sure to point it to your backend server.
    Also, set the readyEvent to be the event you'r raising so that phantom-js identify it should start rendering.

 3. Create a config.yml file to set the variables for phantom-manager.
-There's an example config file under /config in this repo with a documentation of each attribute and its meaning.
+There's an [example config](config/config.yml) with a documentation of each attribute and its meaning.

 4. You're ready to run phantom-manager:
    Just run `phantom_monitor` from anywhere in your system to get the usage instructions for the command line tool.

    Usually, you would just `phantom_monitor -c YOUR_CONF_FILE -e YOUR_ENV`
    The env option is there to allow your config.yml to have multiple environments settings.